 People with fetishes have sexual urges associated with non-living objects.
 The person becomes sexually aroused by wearing or touching the object.
 For example, the object of a fetish could be an article of clothing, such as underwear, rubber clothing, women's shoes, women's underwear, or lingerie.
 The fetish may replace sexual activity with a partner or may be integrated into sexual activity with a willing partner.
 When the fetish becomes the sole object of sexual desire, sexual relationships often are avoided.
 A related disorder, called partialism, involves becoming sexually aroused by a body part, such as the feet, breasts, or buttocks.

 With this problem, the focus of the person's sexual urges is on touching or rubbing his or her genitals against the body of a non-consenting, unfamiliar person.
 In most cases of frotteurism, a male rubs his genital area against a female, often in a crowded public location.
-This disorder also is a problem because the contact made with the other person is illegal.
+The contact made with the other person is illegal.